bricestacey/gift_manager/README.md

 6. `heroku rake db:migrate`
 7. GM should then be good to go at http://app_name.heroku.com

+## Requirements

+Ruby 1.9.
+The breadcrumbs helper assumes an ordered hash.

 ## Tests

 There is a fairly comprehensive test suite.
 You can run the cucumber tests using `cucumber` or rspec `rspec spec/`.
 If you are having trouble getting them running try running them via bundler, e.g. `bundle exec cucumber`.